SujalYadavC2/learning-cpp/Basics/README.md

+Declaretion means when you define a variable without allocating it memory (int num;)

+Initialization comes after you declare a variable, it allocates memory to the variable (int num = 5;).
+It is also call defination.

 - you need to declare variables before you use them.
 - always put ";" at the end of an expression.
 - "std::" use because those name are found in standard-library namespace.
 We can use "using namespace std" after #include statement to avoid writting std::, but if we are using multiple namspaces then it